melophat/Marlin-Anycubic-Predator-Trigorilla-PRO/README.md

  2. If you got some errors, try use [Auto Build Marlin](https://marlinfw.org/docs/basics/install_platformio.html#auto-build-marlin)
  3. **Turn off and disconnect AC power**
  4. Move the jumper **SW1** to **USB** and **remove JP1 jumper** ![welded cables](/Images/JUMPERS.png)
-    - **JP1** It is connected to the pin BOOT0, which blocks the programming, it should be removed only when the table has the firmware stock.
-After this it doesn't matter if you put it on or not.
+    - **JP1** It is connected to the pin BOOT0, which blocks the programming, it should be removed.
     - **SW1** Power the board from the USB port or from the external 24V source, for security purposes change this position at least while doing the programming.

 ## Steps to Flash